Eggovich/tentabank/README.md

     requests>=2.27.1

-After the requirements are installed, you need to set up the .env file:
+After the requirements are installed, you need to set up the .env file in the flask_server folder:

-The .env file looks like:
+Inside flask_server create a file named .env
+Inside the file it should look like the following:
 """
 MYSQL_USER =YOUR-USERNAME
 MYSQL_PASS =YOUR-PASSWORD